wavefrontHQ/docs/pages/doc/proxies_container.md

 * WAVEFRONT_TOKEN and WAVEFRONT_URL are required parameters for the container to start

-## Configure Wavefront Proxy with an HTTP/HTTPS Proxy
+## Configure Wavefront Proxy with an HTTPS Proxy

-In many environments, traffic goes through an HTTP/HTTPS proxy before going to the internet.
+In many environments, traffic goes through an HTTPS proxy before going to the internet.
-* The HTTP/HTTPS proxy can run in the same container as the Wavefront proxy, or anywhere else.
+* The HTTPS proxy can run in a container or anywhere else.
-* The HTTP/HTTPS proxy must include CA signed certificates, especially in production environments.
+* The HTTPS proxy must include CA signed certificates, especially in production environments.
 * The Wavefront proxy must have those certificates (PEM files) as well.

 ![Both HTTP/HTTPS proxy and Wavefront proxy are secured](images/proxy_and_proxy.png)